 ExpressVPN can prevent DNS leaks because when you’re connected to its servers, your devices will only work off of DNS platforms that are solely controlled and sanctioned by ExpressVPN itself.

-This is beneficial to you because ExpressVPN DNS servers have great speed, they don’t retain any kind of activity or connection logs and all internet traffic between your device and DNS servers is encrypted.
+This is beneficial to you because ExpressVPN DNS servers have great speed.
+They don’t retain any activity or connection logs, and all internet traffic between your device and DNS servers is encrypted.

 If you want to prevent any leaks from occurring in the future, run a DNS leak test.
-ExpressVPN utilizes a leak test tool, which works by simply asking your specific browser to make a DNS request to a website that is owned by ExpressVPN.
+ExpressVPN utilizes a leak test tool, which works by simply asking your specific browser to make a DNS request to a website that ExpressVPN owns.

 Use the VPN that Kim uses, ExpressVPN.
 Get 3 months free when you sign up for one year at ExpressVPN.com/Kim.